On this page

 Working with the SDK

-To interact with the SDK, you will need to create a StatsigUser object.
-The full definition of this object can be found here.
+To interact with the SDK, you need to create a StatsigUser object.
+You can find the full definition of this object in the StatsigUser reference.

 const myUser = {